duckietown/course-RH/book/duckietown-robotics-development/03_ros_development/02_devel_duckietown/00_devel_dt.md

     laptop $ export ROS_MASTER_URI=http://![MY_ROBOT_IP]:11311/
     laptop $ export ROS_IP=![MY_IP]

-Replace `![MY_ROBOT_IP]` and `![MY_IP]` from the IP addresses extracted above, in that order.
-More information about these environment variables [here](wiki.ros.org/ROS/EnvironmentVariables).
+Replace `![MY_ROBOT_IP]` and `![MY_IP]` with the IP addresses extracted above, in that order.
+More information about these environment variables [here](http://wiki.ros.org/ROS/EnvironmentVariables).

 Now, run:

     laptop $ rostopic list

 You should see topics from your Duckiebot appearing here.
-Viola!
+Voila!
 You have successfully established connection between your laptop and Duckiebot through ROS!

 Are you confused about the `11311` above?
 You should not be.
 This is simply the default port number that ROS uses for communication.
 You can change it for any other free port.